AP degree - 2 years - 120 ECTS

 - Email marketing

 Group work, classes with about 35 students in each, tuition-based very much on dialogue and cases, close contact with real companies, and close contact with lecturers.
 This is daily life for a student at Business Academy Aarhus.

 The fact that tuition takes places in classroom settings is an excellent basis for creating a good social environment for your studies.
 Things are always lively at the Academy which hums with students attending classes and working on projects.

 A programme with a practical bias

 We do everything we can to ensure that you become suitable for a job in this trade or industry.
 This is why we cooperate with real companies who either visit us at the Academy or we go to visit them to learn from their experiences.

 In each semester you will work with a company on a project.
 You can specialise your degree by choosing companies that you are interested in.

 The internship in the fourth semester is an obvious opportunity for you to get a foot inside the type of industry that you would later like to work in and to learn specifically about the assignments you would be expected to undertake.

-Tuition based on dialogue and cases
+Teaching based on dialogue and cases

 We are proud to offer you both lectures and tuition.
 The lecturers always make room for questions, discussions and comments – just like they readily assist with academic questions when you work in groups or on projects.